 - The domain expires on its expiry date but remains in 'grace' for approximately 40 days.

 - The domains can then be redeemed at a higher cost for an additional 40 days.

 When transferring in domains that already exist, domains are usually extended or one year as part of the transfer.

-However, some TLDs have very different rules.
-And various domain registrars have their own conditions placed on top.
-For example, Enom have different rules to Hexonet when it comes to .ch domains.
+However, some TLDs have very different rules and various domain registrars have their own conditions placed on top.
+For example, Enom has different rules than Hexonet when it comes to .ch domains.

 This table includes our current recommendations.
-These are advisory only, and subject to change, so please do check with your domain provider before applying them.
+These are advisory only and subject to change, so please check with your domain provider before applying them.

 If you believe the above data to be incorrect please suggest an edit to this guide.